Harry Styles: Legacy

 Many musicians have expressed getting inspiration from Styles and their desire to work with him.
 Artists such as SZA, Miley Cyrus, Elton John, Shania Twain, Olivia Rodrigo, Chris Stapleton, Mark Ronson, Halsey, Lorde, Matty Healy, John Legend, and Troye Sivan have all voiced their wishes to collaborate with Styles.
 However, when asked about collaborating with other artists, Styles joked that he is an "antisocial musician."
 Singer-songwriter Stevie Nicks likened his album Fine Line to Fleetwood Mac's album Rumours (1977) and commented that she was inspired by him to write new music and poetry.

 Novels inspired by Styles include the After series, Grace and the Fever, and The Idea of You.
 The After novels were turned into a film series, and Anne Hathaway starred in the romantic comedy film The Idea of You (2024), an adaption of the novel.
 Children's books include Harry Styles: A Little Golden Book Biography and Have You Heard of Harry Styles?.

 In June 2024, Styles's childhood village Holmes Chapel launched a 2.5–3 hour guided walking tour around the area.
-The tour follows the bakery where Styles used to work, the Tremlow Viaduct featured in the One Direction documentary, One Direction: This Is Us (2013), where Styles signs his name, and other attractions.
+The tour follows the bakery where Styles used to work, the Twemlow Viaduct featured in the One Direction documentary, One Direction: This Is Us (2013), where Styles signs his name, and other attractions.
 The Holmes Chapel Partnership were forced to hire tour guides to cope with demand after 5,000 fans visited the village in 2023.
 There were over 150 applications for the role of a tour guide.
 Madame Tussauds wax museum has displayed a Styles wax figure since his time in One Direction, and as of 2023, Tussaud museums in several countries had a figure of him.